alexpaul/Big-O-Notation/README.md

 #### `O(log n)` runtime

 One of the best examples of `O(log n)` runtime is binary search, where the given sorted array is cut in half on each search.

-Similar algorithms that divides the problem in halves like merge sort, quicksort do have `O(log n)` runtime in their final runtimes but since more work is involved those end up with `O(n log n)` runtimes.
+Similar algorithms that divides problems in halves like merge sort, quicksort do have `O(log n)` runtime in their final runtimes but since more work is involved those end up with `O(n log n)` runtimes.

 #### Drop the constants